Muscogee: Spanish expedition (1540–1543)

 After Cabeza de Vaca, a castaway who survived the ill-fated Narváez expedition, returned to Spain in 1537, he told the Court that Hernando de Soto had said that America was the "richest country in the world".
 Hernando de Soto was a Spanish explorer and conquistador who led the first expedition into the interior of the North American continent.
 De Soto, convinced of the "riches", wanted Cabeza de Vaca to go on the expedition, but Cabeza de Vaca declined his offer because of a payment dispute.

 From 1540 to 1543, de Soto explored through present-day Florida and Georgia, and then westward into the Alabama and Mississippi area.
 The areas were inhabited by historic Muscogee Native Americans.
 De Soto brought with him a well-equipped army.
 He attracted many recruits from a variety of backgrounds who joined his quest for riches in the Americas.

 As the de Soto expedition's brutalities became known to the indigenous peoples, they decided to defend their territory.
 Chief Tuskaloosa led his people in the Battle of Mabila, where the Native Americans were defeated.
-However, the victory came at great cost to the Spanish campaign in loss of supplies, casualties, and morale.
+The victory came at great cost to the Spanish campaign in loss of supplies, casualties, and morale.
 The expedition never fully recovered.